stuabc/PCAM/README.md

-*Unveiling the Uncertainty in Embodied and Operational Carbon of Large Language Models through a Probabilistic Carbon Accounting Model
+*Unveiling the Uncertainty in Embodied and Operational Carbon of Large Language Models through a Probabilistic Carbon Accounting Model*
-**Table: The carbon dataset we developed for the PCAM model.**

 ### Data Sources for the Carbon Emissions of Electricity Energy